 Military advertising

-Military advertising in minors must be stopped.
-This includes the diverse advertising measures of the Bundeswehr, for example in schools.
+Military recruitment targeting minors must be stopped.
+This includes the various recruitment activities of the German Armed Forces, for example in schools.

 Punishment of those responsible